-Yoga for Arthritis Teacher Training Levels
+Welcome.
+Yoga for Arthritis provides

 Yoga for Arthritis was developed at a leading research university by an interdisciplinary team of medical and healing professionals, including rheumatologists, psychologists, public health researchers and yoga therapists.
 Combining ancient yoga practices with modern medical knowledge, this program offers modifications to address the unique abilities and limitations of persons with rheumatoid and/or osteoarthritis.

 As a result of taking this Yoga for Arthritis teacher training program, participants will be able to: